 The safety and well-being of our customers and colleagues is always our number one priority – we are following government guidance for everyone to stay at home and stay safe.
 We are working hard to deliver essential services and support, please see information below;

-In order to ensure the continued safety of your home, Government and regulatory body advice for Landlords is that where possible mandatory gas safety checks and electrical tests should continue to be undertaken even during the Covid-19 pandemic.
+In order to ensure the continued safety of your home, Government and regulatory body advice for Landlords is that mandatory gas safety checks and electrical tests should continue to be undertaken.
 A number of measure have been put in place to ensure these checks can be completed whilst protecting you, your family and our contractors.
 Further information is available here –

 If you have an appointment for a gas safety check or electrical test and you are currently in self isolation with symptoms of Covid-19 or a confirmed diagnoses please contact us immediately on 0161 218 1944.
 We will rearrange the appointment for 14 days after you have commenced self isolation.